Meal planning will help you save time and money on the groceries. A meal master list will make meal planning super quick and easy. Here’s how.

 - prep notes

 I keep my master list in excel, but you can also use paper, Evernote or Pinterest.
 I go into more detail on how to set it up in the eBook: Plan Cook Save.
-You can grab your copy from Amazon by clicking the image below.
+You can grab your copy as a PDF OR from Amazon by clicking the image below.

 Using a Meal Master List